 Hamilton Estates sold the island to Falkland Islander Bob Ferguson and his son John.
 Bob was actually born on Weddell and had been the farm manager since 1966.
 John had returned to the islands after service in the Royal Navy, including time spent as a clearance diver on HMS Endurance during the 1982 Conflict in South Georgia and the Falklands.
 John and his wife Stephanie from Swansea in South Wales lived on the island with their young children, Robert and Sian.
 The Ferguson’s worked hard at improving sheep genetics and numbers.
 The flock was increased to about 9,000.
 Sadly the old managers house was destroyed in a fire in 1989.

-Martin Beaton, an ex-RAF squadron leader who had served in the Falklands jumped at the chance to be the Island Manager.
-Martin was initially joined and mentored by Denzil Clausen, who spent virtually his entire life living and working on remote farms in the Falklands.
-With Denzil’s experienced tutelage and much hard work Martin has steadily addressed many issues around the settlement: water, power generation, communications, vehicles, buildings and livestock.
-In the third season, Martin was joined by his wife, Jane, also an ex-RAF squadron leader.
+Martin Beaton, jumped at the chance to be the Island Manager and was initially joined and mentored by Denzil Clausen, who spent virtually his entire life living and working on remote farms in the Falklands.
+Martin was joined by his wife, Jane, also an ex-RAF squadron leader.
 Together they have worked hard to continue to improve the island.
-Sheep numbers have been steadily increased to between 600 and 700.
-The flock is a traditional hardy Falkland Island mix that includes elements of corriedale and merino sheep.

 The island was purchased by local company, Byron Holdings Ltd. Stephen Clifton, one of the shareholders, used to call at Weddell Island when he was the captain of the local shipping vessel, the MV Tamar F.I., which carried supplies to the remote Falklands island communities and picked up wool and livestock.
 Stephen’s brother, Lewis who is also a shareholder said “We are delighted to return Weddell to local Falkland Islander ownership; it is a very special place.”